kg4ydw/noacli/documentation/Readme.md

 highlighted so you can fix them.
 Duplicate commands are not allowed, and all but the first will be deleted on save.

+In settings, there is a button dock editor that allows creation of new button docks and selecting which docks get which buttons, so that task specific favorites can be grouped.
+Newly named favorites are initially added to the default button dock.

 # main command edit #
 The command edit box allows typing of commands.
 Commands are not restricted to a single line, but can span multiple